 Strong Interest Inventory

 PathwayU is a quick, user-friendly tool that measures your interests, values, personality, and workplace preferences.
-Visit PathwayU to create your account (JOIN NOW if it’s your first visit) and view your personalized reports.
-Explore potentially satisfying career matches.
-Click here for UT majors that align with your interests report.
+Go to PathwayU to create your account (JOIN NOW if it’s your first visit) and view your personalized reports.
+Click here for UT majors that align with your interests.
+Choose Handshake in the Job Board to explore real-time career matches.

-TypeFocus is a 62-question assessment that helps you identify your personality type.
-Once you know your four-letter type, you can learn more about your preferences for communication and work and how you interact with people of other types.
+TypeFocus is a short online assessment that helps identify your personality preferences.
+Once you confirm your four-letter type, learn how you interact with people of other types and application to career.
 Visit TypeFocus to create an account.
 Access code:utk34

 Work values relate to job tasks, setting, pay, benefits, hours, pace, etc. Lifestyle values reflect preferences such as living in a particular geographic locale, family commitments, recreation, etc.